catboost/catboost/catboost/tutorials/catboost_custom_metric_tutorial.md

 # Adding custom per-object objective function tutorial

-All you need is to implement several methods:

-* Methods  `CalcDer` and  `CalcDer2` of the class  `TUserDefinedPerObjectError`.
+If you want to add a metric to optimize it, all you need is to implement methods `CalcDer` and `CalcDer2` of the class `TUserDefinedPerObjectError`:
 These methods have the following parameters:
     * `approx` - is the value of the target function for the object.
     * `target` - is the target for the object.